mrivera0014/du-Team-Profile-Generator/README.md

 ## Description
-Create an command line application that will generate an HTML webpage based on user input.
+Create a command line application that will generate an HTML webpage based on user input.

 ## Table of Contents
 [Title](##Title)